 You might consider that, in the grand scheme of things, cutting out your favourite tipple for 31 days doesn’t do your health much benefit, but actually, this short-term abstinence can lead to better behaviours in the long term.

 Each individual holds a different relationship than others when it comes to alcohol.
 While one person may reach for the wine bottle after a stressful day at work and another relies on it to get through the day, alcohol holds a plethora of opportunities across the spectrum of individuals who choose to drink it.

 To put it frankly, alcohol is a drug.
-Some may view its damaging attributes upfront whereas others see it as less of a danger and instead feel comfortable to use and possibly abuse it.
+Some may view its damaging attributes upfront, whereas others see it as less of a danger and instead feel comfortable using and possibly abusing it.

-The only problem is, like any drug, alcohol is addictive and more and more of us are finding it has become a crutch in our social activities in order to feel comfortable and relaxed.
-When, in truth, it doesn’t take an awful lot of alcohol to start beginning to mess with the sensitively balanced neurotransmitter systems working in your brain.
+The only problem is that, like any drug, alcohol is addictive, and more and more of us are finding that it has become a crutch in our social activities in order to feel comfortable and relaxed.
+In truth, it doesn’t take an awful lot of alcohol to start messing with the sensitively balanced neurotransmitter systems working in your brain.

 Aside from the physiological damage, such as to the cardiovascular system, the liver, and high blood pressure, alcohol upsets transmitters within the brain that help us control our moods.
 By interfering with this system regularly, you are opening yourself up to a big risk of declining mental health, which can lead to depression and anxiety plus uncontrollable changing emotions such as intense anger or withdrawal.

 All that celebration that occurred in December could now be having an impact and, tied in with the heightened emotions of the Christmas and New Year period, it’s no wonder that people reach a cliff edge where they realise stepping back from alcohol is one of the best choices in which to enter 2018.